-2.3 Configure VLAN
+3.3 Configure VLAN

 Wireless VLAN is used to set VLANs for the wireless networks.
 With this feature, the EAP can work together with the switches supporting 802.1Q VLAN.
-Traffic from the clients in different wireless networks is added with different VLAN tags according to the VLAN settings of the wireless networks.
-Then the wireless clients in different VLANs cannot directly communicate with each other.
+Traffic from the clients in different wireless networks will be added with different VLAN tags according to the VLAN settings of the wireless networks.
+The wireless clients in different VLANs cannot directly communicate with each other.
 Note that the traffic from the wired clients will not be added with VLAN tags.

-To configure VLAN for the wireless network, go to the Wireless > VLAN page.
+To configure VLAN for the wireless network, go to the Wireless > VLAN page (for common APs) or the Wireless > Wireless Settings page (for Bridge APs).